 Pokémon Stadium.
 Go to Pika Cup with a Level 20 Charmeleon, Dratini or Arcanine that knows Dragon Rage from a TM in Red, Blue, or Yellow and see what happens.
 It got nerfed on Stadium 2's Little Cup, though, where SonicBoom and Dragon Rage will always miss.

 Wonder Trade in Pokémon X and Y can become this, if you get someone's level 50 or 60 mon early in the game.
 You will deal with the disobedience problem, but even attacking every other turn can be enough to Curb-Stomp Battle if it's a good Pokémon.

 Far more likely, you'll get a "breeding reject"- a level 1 leftover Pokémon from someone's breeding project.
 These Pokemon might be species you can't get until much later in the game (or even ones that can't be found in the regional dex).
-Usually these mons have good Natures, perfect IVs in most of its key stats (or if your very lucky, all its usable ones), great egg moves, hidden abilities, and an experience point bonus and they'll listen to you due to being very low-leveled on top of all that.
-Basically these mons are often far better then other monsters at the beginning of the game, even your starter. and may remain useful when you want to start your own breeding project.
+Usually these mons have good Natures, perfect IVs in most of its key stats (or if your very lucky, all its usable ones), great egg moves, great abilities (hidden or otherwise), and an experience point bonus and they'll listen to you due to being very low-leveled on top of all that.
+Basically these mons are often far better then other monsters at the beginning of the game, even your starter. and may remain useful when you want to start your own breeding project much later on.